ragadal/pdsnd_github/README.md

 - Washington.csv

 ### Credits
-I have used this repo to fork and complete this project: https://github.com/udacity/pdsnd_github
+I have forked this to complete the project: https://github.com/udacity/pdsnd_github

 ###Disclaimer
 Data and project information were kindly provided by [Udacity](https://www.udacity.com/).